Weight Annotation in Information Extraction: Weighted Variable-Set Automata

 We say that a $\K$-annotator $S$ is \emph{regular} if there exists a weighted \vset-automaton $A$ such that $S = \repspnrw{A}$.
 Note that this is an equality between functions.
 Furthermore, we say that two weighted \vset-automata $A$ and $A^\prime$ are equivalent if they define the same $\K$-annotator, that is $\repspnrw{A} = \repspnrw{A^\prime}$, which is the case if $\repspnrw{A}(\doc) = \repspnrw{A^\prime}(\doc)$ for every $\doc \in \docs$.
 Similar to our terminology on $\B$-annotators, we use the term \emph{$\B$-weighted \vset-automata} to refer to the ``classical'' \vset-automata of Fagin et al.~\cite{DBLP:journals/jacm/FaginKRV15}, which are indeed weighted \vset-automata over the Boolean semiring.

-We say that a $\K$-weighted \vset-automaton $A$ is \emph{unambiguous} if, for every document $\doc$ and every tuple $\tup \in \repspnrk{A}{\K}(\doc)$, there exists exactly one valid and nonzero run $\rho$ of $A$ on $\doc$ such that $\tup = \tup_\rho$.
+We say that a $\K$-weighted \vset-automaton $A$ is \emph{unambiguous} if, for every document $\doc$ and every tuple $\tup \in \repspnrk{A}{\K}(\doc)$, there exists exactly one valid run $\rho$ of $A$ on $\doc$, such that $\tup = \tup_\rho$, and there is no valid run for tuples $\tup \notin \repspnrk{A}{\K}(\doc)$.
 Note that, over some semirings, the class of unambiguous weighted \vset-automata is strictly contained in the class of weighted \vset-automata, as shown in the following proposition.
 However, over the Boolean semiring, every $\B$-weighted automaton can be determinized (c.f.
-Doleschal et al.~\cite[Proposition 4.4]{DoleschalKMNN19}).
+Doleschal et al.~\cite[Proposition 4.4]{DoleschalKMNN19}\footnote{We note that a notion of determinism was also introduced by Maturana et al.~\cite{DBLP:conf/pods/MaturanaRV18}, but the one in \cite{DoleschalKMNN19} is stronger, while allowing the same expressiveness.
+An important difference between the two is that the containment problem for deterministic \vset-automata is PSPACE-complete when using the definition of~\cite{DBLP:conf/pods/MaturanaRV18}, whereas it is NL-complete when using the definition of~\cite{DoleschalKMNN19}.
+A discussion can be found in Doleschal et al.~\cite{DoleschalKMNN19}.}).
 Therefore there is also an unambiguous $\B$-weighted automaton $A_u$ which is equivalent to $A$, as every deterministic $\B$-weighted automaton is also unambiguous.

-\begin{proposition} Let $\srd = (\Z \cup \{ \infty \},\min, +, \infty, 0)$ be the tropical semiring.
-There is a $\srd$-weighted \vset-automaton $A$ such that there is no $\srd$-weighted unambiguous \vset-automaton $A'$ which is equivalent to $A$. \end{proposition} \begin{proof} Weighted automata can be seen as weighted \vset-automata over the variable set $\emptyset$.
+\begin{prop} Let $\srd = (\Z \cup \{ \infty \},\min, +, \infty, 0)$ be the tropical semiring.
+There is a $\srd$-weighted \vset-automaton $A$ such that there is no $\srd$-weighted unambiguous \vset-automaton $A'$ which is equivalent to $A$. \end{prop} \begin{proof} Weighted automata can be seen as weighted \vset-automata over the empty set of variables.
 Thus, the statement follows directly from Kirsten~\cite[Proposition 3.2]{Kirsten08} who showed that there is a $\srd$-weighted automaton $A$ such that there is no equivalent unambiguous $\srd$-weighted automaton $A'$.\footnote{Actually, Kirsten~\cite[Proposition 3.2]{Kirsten08} showed an even stronger result.
-That is, he showed that, the result still holds if $A$ is a polynomially ambiguous weighed automaton, i.e., a weighted automaton for which the number of accepting runs of a word of length $n$ is bound by a fixed polynomial $p(n)$.} \end{proof}
+He showed that, the result still holds if $A$ is a polynomially ambiguous weighed automaton, i.e., a weighted automaton for which the number of accepting runs of a word of length $n$ is bound by a fixed polynomial $p(n)$.} \end{proof}